Lengthens spine, strengthens core

 More yoga poses to discover

 Balancing Table (Dandayamna Bharmanasana in Sanskrit) is a beginner yoga pose that belongs to the balancing and core and warm-ups categories.
 This asana targets abs and spine, and also involves glutes & hip flexors, shoulders and wrists muscles.
-Balancing table stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Balancing table tones abdominal organs; lengthens spine, strengthens core and also improves balance and focus.
 Refer to the illustration and instructions above for how to perform this posture correctly.
 Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
 Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.